 With Medijump you can browse 7 facilities offering Tubal Ligation Reversal procedures in Greece.
 The cheapest price available is $1,092 in Athens.
 And for the cheapest price globally, prices start from $136 in India.

-Mr Ioannis Douliotis MBBS MRCOG DFFP, located in Pirgos Athinon, Athens, Greece offers patients Tubal Ligation Reversal procedures among its total of 5 available procedures, across 3 different specialties.
-The cost of a Tubal Ligation Reversal procedure starts from £1,685, whilst the national average price is approximately £1,271.
-All procedures and treatments are undertaken by just a small team of specialists, with 2 in total at the Hospital, and they have multiple recognized accreditations, including: ISO Certification - International Organization for StandardizationGMC - General Medical CouncilGMC - General Medical CouncilGMC - General Medical CouncilFRCOG - Fellowship of the Royal College of Obstetricians and GynaecologistsRCOG - Royal College of Obstetricians and GynaecologistsBFS - British Fertility SocietyHFEA - Human Fertilisation and Embryology AuthorityBFS - British Fertility SocietyFRCOG - Fellowship of the Royal College of Obstetricians and GynaecologistsHFEA - Human Fertilisation and Embryology Authority
+Mr Ioannis Douliotis MBBS MRCOG DFFP, can be found in Pirgos Athinon, Athens, Greece and offers its patients Tubal Ligation Reversal procedures as well as 5 other procedures, across 3 different procedure categories.
+The price of a Tubal Ligation Reversal procedure starts from just £1,685, and the average price is around £1,271.
+A small team of medical professionals undertake all procedures at the Hospital, with 2 in total, and Mr Ioannis Douliotis MBBS MRCOG DFFP has several accreditations, including: ISO Certification - International Organization for StandardizationGMC - General Medical CouncilGMC - General Medical CouncilGMC - General Medical CouncilFRCOG - Fellowship of the Royal College of Obstetricians and GynaecologistsRCOG - Royal College of Obstetricians and GynaecologistsBFS - British Fertility SocietyHFEA - Human Fertilisation and Embryology AuthorityBFS - British Fertility SocietyFRCOG - Fellowship of the Royal College of Obstetricians and GynaecologistsHFEA - Human Fertilisation and Embryology Authority

 IVF Pelargos, located in Pirgos Athinon, Athens, Greece offers patients Tubal Ligation Reversal procedures among its total of 3 available procedures, across 2 different specialties.
-The cost of a Tubal Ligation Reversal procedure starts from $1,092, whilst the national average price is approximately $1,620.
+The cost of a Tubal Ligation Reversal procedure starts from £857, whilst the national average price is approximately £1,271.
 There are many specialists available at the Hospital, with 5 in total, and they have multiple recognized accreditations, including: RCOG - Royal College of Obstetricians and GynaecologistsBFS - British Fertility SocietyBFS - British Fertility Society

 Dr. Andreas Bazeos / Ανδρέας Μπαζαίος MSc FRCOG, located in Pirgos Athinon, Athens, Greece offers patients Tubal Ligation Reversal procedures among its total of 9 available procedures, across 4 different specialties.
 The cost of a Tubal Ligation Reversal procedure starts from Price on request, whilst the national average price is approximately $1,620.
 All procedures and treatments are undertaken by just a small team of specialists, with 3 in total at the Hospital, and they have multiple recognized accreditations, including: GMC - General Medical CouncilGMC - General Medical CouncilGMC - General Medical CouncilFRCOG - Fellowship of the Royal College of Obstetricians and GynaecologistsRCOG - Royal College of Obstetricians and GynaecologistsFRCOG - Fellowship of the Royal College of Obstetricians and Gynaecologists